 If you notice these symptoms, the individual needs prompt medical attention.
 Call 911 and have the person lie down in a cooler environment.
 Place a cool, damp cloth on the senior’s wrists, neck, armpits, and groin.
 If possible, have the senior sip on water or juice, but nothing with alcohol or caffeine.
 A spray bottle full of cold water may also be used to mist the individual.

 The best plan of action, however, is prevention.
-Following these recommendations from our experts in home care in Randallstown and the surrounding communities will help older adults safely enjoy the summertime:
+Following these recommendations to help older adults safely enjoy the summertime:

 - Stay in an air-conditioned environment as much as possible, especially during the hottest parts of the day.
 Outdoor activities should be scheduled during the early morning or evening.